rafaelduarte1991/cs50_finance-python_flask/README.md

 It is an application in which the user can simulate buying and selling stocks.
 The exercise is part of the CS50 program.

-The application uses python flaska and SQLite as local database.
+The application uses python flask and SQLite as local database.

 ## run the application